jaxon-php/jaxon-demo-slim/README.md

 Demo of the [Jaxon integration for the Slim framework](https://github.com/jaxon-php/jaxon-slim).

-The Jaxon classes are in the `jaxon/ajax` subdir.
+The Jaxon classes are in the `ajax` subdir.

 Installation
 ------------